Gunman kills 5--including wife-- before turning gun on himself, Bakersfield authorities say

 The suspect shot the man before turning the gun on his wife, Youngblood said.
 The gunman opened fire on a third person who reportedly approached the scene.

-The suspect then went to residence nearby the trucking business and fatally two residents, the paper said.
+The suspect then went to a residence nearby the trucking business and fatally shot two residents, the paper said.
 He stole a vehicle that was occupied by a woman and child, who managed to escape.

 A deputy reportedly pulled the suspect over.
 When the officer approached the suspect, the suspect shot himself in the chest, the report said.